MLoth/Dev-setup-basics-JS-TS/README.md

 **TODO:** Go to the [nvm repo](https://github.com/nvm-sh/nvm).
 Install the tools _(only for unix, macOS & Windows WSL)_.

 I'd recommend the use of WSL on Windows. **Make sure you use a WSL-terminal inside VS Code!**

+When a `.nvmrc`-file is present, nvm will find the correct node-version for the current project.
+This will work with the command: `nvm use`.

 ## Prettier